-STUDENTS SHOULD: 1) Select one of the four monologuesHERE 2) Create a backstory (be creative and original): Who is the character speaking?
+STUDENTS MUST: 1) Select one of the four monologuesHERE 2) Create a backstory (be creative and original): Who is the character speaking?
 Who are they speaking to?
 Where are they?
 What is going on?
 3) Memorize the monologue.
-Students may reference the monologue during their auditions but the best auditions will be fully memorized.
+Students may call for a prompt during their auditions but the best auditions will be fully memorized.

 Tips for ACTING audition: DON'T STRESS!!!
 Although students should do their very best to prepare, we don’t want this audition to be scary.
 Rather, we want the chance to explore your potential as actors and performers (and we know that there are many different levels of experience).
 The audition panel will look at best effort and a demonstration of potential.